 Law to Protect Data Relevant to Personal Health

 The APPI provides protection for personal data handled by private entities.
 While the APPI does not provide a special protection and management scheme for data relevant to personal health, it defines “special care-required personal information” as personal information that may lead to discrimination against, or other disadvantage to, an individual, such as information regarding race, religion, social status, medical records and criminal records.
 Therefore, data relevant to personal health usually falls within the definition of special care-required personal information.

 Disclosure of Personal Data to a Third Party

 Under the APPI, disclosure of personal information to a third party requires consent from the data subject.
 Consent may be obtained through an opt-out procedure.
-Pursuant to an opt-out procedure, disclosure of personal information to a third party will be permitted without the individual’s explicit consent if the individual was informed (or was otherwise notified in a way that made it possible for the individual to acknowledge) that his or her personal information would be disclosed to a third party, and the individual had the opportunity to refuse disclosure.
+Pursuant to an opt-out procedure, disclosure of personal information to a third party will be permitted without the individual’s explicit consent if the individual was informed (or was otherwise notified in a way that made it possible for the individual to acknowledge) that their personal information would be disclosed to a third party, and the individual had the opportunity to refuse disclosure.

 However, an opt-out procedure is not permitted for the disclosure of special care-required personal information.
-Therefore, explicit consent must be obtained prior to providing health data to third parties, if that health data is considered to be special care-required personal information.
+Therefore, explicit consent must be obtained prior to providing health data to third parties if that health data is considered to be special care-required personal information.

 Anonymisation of Data

 The APPI defines the term “anonymously processed information” as information relating to an individual that may be created by processing personal information so as not to be able to identify a specific individual.
 In particular, processing personal information for de-identification means deleting:

 The APPI substantially eases the restrictions on the acquisition, disclosure and use of personal information for anonymously processed information.